Our green kitchen

 Caramelizing our tomatoes means we no long have this problem; cookery is an art and you slowly pick up tips by listening to those who immerse their lives in it.

-These poached eggs on fried sourdough bread chunks create a wonderful breakfast.
+This poached eggs on fried sourdough bread chunks recipe creates a wonderful breakfast.

 We strongly advocate the KISS principle; keep your cooking simple, wholesome and nutritious.
 I have no desire to spend long hours in the kitchen producing food that leaves much to be desired.